 Plant Your Pots for Effortless Plant Control

-Worried about plants and flowers overgrowing your garden?
-Keep your new plants in their pots and bury them in your garden for better control.
+Worried about plants and flowers overgrowing your garden landscape?
+Keep your new plants in their pots when you plant them in your garden for better control.
 Mix up a little potting soil and fertilizer inside the pot to help the plant transition, and take care of it as you normally would.
-You will save plenty of time on planting and maintenance–all you have to do is dig a hole!
-Of course, this doesn’t work well on perennial plants that you expect to outgrow their pots, but it’s effective for controlling smaller annual flowers and herbs.
+You’ll save plenty of time on planting and maintenance – all you have to do is dig a hole!
+Of course, this doesn’t work well for perennial plants that may well outgrow their pots, but it’s effective for controlling smaller annual flowers and herbs.
 You can find tips for garden bed edging here.

 Add a Little Baking Soda for a Quick Soil Fix

-If you think your soil may be too acidic (low pH) for a sensitive plant like a geranium, mix in a sprinkle of baking soda with the soil before planting, then water the area thoroughly so it mixes in well.
-It takes only seconds, and baking soda is a natural alkaline substance that will raise the pH level at a fraction of the cost of soil amendments such as lime.
-Plus, it’s right there in your kitchen.
+If you think your soil may be too acidic (low pH) for a sensitive plant like geraniums, mix in a sprinkle of baking soda with the soil before planting, then water the area thoroughly so it mixes in well.
+Baking soda is a natural alkaline substance that will raise the pH level at a fraction of the cost of soil amendments such as lime.
+It only takes a few seconds, and it’s right there in your kitchen.
 Here’s how to grow the perfect lawn.

 Don’t Waste Time Removing that Tree Stump